pilsbot/pilsbot_vscode_ws/README.md

 ### Launch the simulation

 To test a successfull configuarion and build of the workspace you can start the Pilsbot simulation.
-You have to options to do so.
+You have two options to do so.

 1. Open a terminal in your workspace and type: `ros2 launch pilsbot_simulation pilsbot.launch.py`
 2. Press `Ctrl+Shift+P` search for `ROS: Run a ROS launch file (roslaunch)`, type the package name `pilsbot_simulation`, choose a launch file e.g. `pilsbot.launch.py` and press `Enter` again to skip defining additional launch arguments.